Danielbb14/ResearchMethodologyProjectDBB/README.md

 ## Data Requirements

-Ensure your data is properly structured in the `data/` directory:
+Ensure your data is properly structured in the `data/` directory (you have to create it and put the 4 datafolders in it):

 ```
 data/